Are you hosting for Thanksgiving this year? We have the biggest table in the family, so we are hosting. It’s still a pretty intimate group of six.

 - 20 piece black flatware from Ikea for $50.
 If you are feeding more than four guests you will need two sets because each 20 piece set serves 4 people.

-- 24 piece wood and gold flatware from Amazon for $36.
+- 24 piece wood and gold flatware from Amazon.
 This serve 6 people.

 choose glasses for your thanksgiving table